mridul0509/AttendanceApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

+## To run the project
+Pre-requisites:
+* Angular requires an active [LTS or maintenance LTS version of Node.js](https://nodejs.org/en).
+* Install npm package manager
+  * This is mostly installed by default with nodejs.
+To check that you have the npm client installed, run npm -v in a terminal window.
+* Run the following commands:
+>npm install -g @angular/cli

+>npm install
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.